xdy1019/DSCI510-project/README.md

 The above link contains the instruction on setting up your API key in order to call the APIs.

-You need to create the API key and save the API key into .env, the format can be referenced from .env.example file.
+You need to create the API key and save the key into .env, the format can be referenced from .env.example file.

 # Running analysis